lrheault/polmeth2020/_pages/instructions.md

 ## Paper Presenters and Discussants

 The format for the virtual panels will resemble that of the International Methods Colloquium.
 We expect to use Zoom Webinars.
-Paper presenters, their co-authors (if they choose to) and discussants will be invited to join as "panelists".
-Other registered participants will be invited to join as "attendees".
+Paper presenters, their co-authors (if they choose to) and discussants will be invited to join as **panelists**.
+Other registered participants will be invited to join as **attendees**.
 Attendees will be able to watch the broadcast of each panel live, interact in the chat, and ask questions with audio during the audience question period.

 A host (the equivalent of a chair for in-person conferences) will supervise each virtual panel.
 The host will typically be an organizer, a Fellow of the Society, or an experienced member.
 Each panel will have a co-host, a graduate student trained to ensure the smooth flow of the discussion and provide logistical support.